lasp/adamant/PERF.md

 **Analysis:** This is the first optimization to produce a meaningful wall-time reduction.
 The filelock/asyncio import was happening in every single redo subprocess (262 of them), adding ~54ms × 262 ≈ 14s of cumulative import time.
 Since redo runs 8 parallel jobs, this translates to ~1.8s wall-time per parallel slot, totaling ~5-6s real improvement.
 Read-only subprocesses (majority of the 262) never need filelock.

 **Verdict:** KEEP.
 Significant win with zero risk — lazy import is semantically identical.

+---

+## perf/06-combined-redo-ifchange — Combine Object + Non-Object redo_ifchange Calls

+**Change:** In `build_all.py`, instead of two separate `redo_ifchange` calls (one for objects, one for generated files), combine all targets into a single `redo_ifchange` call.
+This gives the redo scheduler better visibility into all work, improving parallelism.

+**Result:** ~59.5s (2 runs: 59.7s, 59.2s) — **marginal improvement over perf/05**

+**Analysis:** The two separate `redo_ifchange` calls were already somewhat parallel, but combining them eliminates the serialization point between object compilation and code generation.
+The improvement is small (~0.5s) because most generated files were already being built in parallel with compilation via the precompile step.

+**Verdict:** KEEP.
+Small but consistent improvement with cleaner code.